The Shooting of “Bonnie & Clyde” — 1966

 One last little interesting tidbit was what happened after the movie wrapped production in Dallas.
 Warren Beatty donated the so-called “death car” to a local wax museum.
 Unfortunately for the wax museum, the car’s bullet holes had been filled in to shoot another scene, so the museum had to search for someone to professionally and authentically re-riddle the car with bullet holes.

 It’s always something.

-The full movie reviews from The Dallas Morning News (thumbs way down!) and The Fort Worth Star-Telegram (thumbs way up!) as well as an article on the fun and unusual bus trip that Beatty and other stars of the film took to some of the small towns they’d filmed in when they were back in the area for the local premiere in Denton, can be found in a PDF here.
+Here’s a bonus Fort Worth Star-Telegram article on the fun and unusual bus trip that Beatty and other stars of the film took to some of the small towns they’d filmed in when they were back in the area for the local premiere in Denton (click to read):

 And a good overview of the making of the film can be found at TCM’s website here.

 Copyright © 2014 Paula Bosse.
 All Rights Reserved.